drorlab/GPCR-mining/README.md

 # GPCR-mining
-Functions to scrape GPCR data from the web.
+Functions to scrape data about G protein-coupled receptors (GPCRs) from the web.

-The [__GPCRdb__](https://gpcrdb.org) provides a comprehensive overview for the sequence of a GPCR, including definitions of transmembrane helices and generic residue numbering.
+The [__GPCRdb__](https://gpcrdb.org) provides a comprehensive overview for sequence information about a GPCR, including definitions of transmembrane helices and generic residue numbering.
 Looking up a large number of residues or including the conversion for a specific receptor into an automated workflow can become tedious.
 Here we provide code to download and display this data.

 ## Installation